sensu/sensu-docs/content/sensu-go/5.3/reference/events.md

 timestamp    |      |
 -------------|------
-description  | The time the metric was collected in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"timestamp": 1552506033{{< /highlight >}}
+description  | Time that the metric was collected in seconds since the Unix epoch required     | false type         | Integer example      | {{< highlight shell >}}"timestamp": 1552506033{{< /highlight >}}